 Xamarin is the development environment for creating native-like mobile applications based on iOS and Android; a subsidiary of the Microsoft company.
 This tool allows users to write the code in C# using capabilities of .NET frameworks, which would have direct access to native APIs (GPS, accelerometers, push notifications, contact book, etc.) for each platform and require absolutely no knowledge of mobile OS native languages such as Objective-C, Swift or Java.

 Xamarin is older than Flutter and React Native, probably more sophisticated and requires more experience, yet allows to build hybrid apps of any complexity.
 That is why it is used by companies like UPS and The World Bank.
 And it is a preferred choice of our iOS/Android development company.

 How to Get a Native-like App with the Help of Xamarin

 In this guide, you will learn more about the process of creating a mobile app using Xamarin (thanks to its features, it is not difficult).
 Xamarin is available as part of the Microsoft Visual Studio installation package.
 To start, you can download a trial version.
 If you plan to create iOS applications, you will need the VS version for mac OS, and also XCode, which is available in the App Store.
 Keep in mind that, when installing the Visual Studio package, you must select the “Development of mobile applications on .NET” checkbox.
 When the installation process is complete, you can check that Xamarin is installed by using the “Help” -> “About Microsoft Visual Studio” menu item.
 Done!
 Let’s keep going!

 Step-by-step Guide to App Creation

-To this end, we propose that you follow a list of step-by-step instructions that would allow for creating a business solution that is just as efficient in terms of performance and functionality, as well as those created using native development languages.
+To this end, our design and development company suggests you follow a list of step-by-step instructions that would allow for creating a business solution that is just as efficient in terms of performance and functionality, as well as those created using native development languages.

 Step 1: Engineer the Project